Skip to main content

 In the winter, poor ventilation will show up in the form of dampness and frost due to ice accumulation.
 If you notice there's bad airflow or dampness, consider adding roof vents or fans to improve air circulation.

 Your trees will help keep your roof properly insulated, but they can also do harm if hanging branches aren’t regularly trimmed.
-Remove branches as needed using a saw or clippers to prevent roof scratching and damage.
+Trim trees and branches as needed using a saw or clippers to prevent roof scratching and damage.

 If branches are too high or you’re uncomfortable using power tools, don’t hesitate to call in a professional.